atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ing speeches to her, cried, Pray, Sir, let her alone : she is alwaysshefi; when She is by hersels."
 V
 4
-At this time Fanny — though her mother was ignorant of her situation— — in consequence of her reflections, inexpressibly
+At this time Fanny --though her mother was ignorant of her situation--— in consequence of her reflections, inexpressibly
 wretched: they were almost: insupportable.
 It was, indeed, owing to her too great fensibility that she had been conquered by Lumley.
 Shedoved him, and having, from her first acquaintance with him, romantically expedsed to be, one day.
 Lady Lumley, * had given herself up to the indulgence of a thousand freedoms which he looked upon as preludes to the lafl.
 Fanny, it hs true, firmly resolved not to grant the lafi favour, till her lovet was legally entitled to it: but let no woman, presuming upon her resolution, in a Similar